aces/Loris/modules/data_release/test/TestPlan.md

 7. Try adding/removing permissions to specific release versions for specific users.

-8. Ensure that when a box is unchecked, the user's access to any of the release files with that version is revoked.
+8. Ensure that when a box is unchecked, the user's access to any of the released files with that version is revoked.

 9. Ensure that when a box is checked, the user is granted access to all files with